 Best practice is to consult the chronological planning pages at least 6 to 12 months before your planned departure and to return to these pages often (bookmark) throughout the planning process and after your return.
 It is possible to create a successful plan with less time but Student Health Service visits and related vaccinations, passport and visa requirements, and special funding opportunities require greater lead time.
-Plans for hands-on clinical experiences require early clearance from Global Health Programs before proceeding.
+Plans for hands-on clinical experiences require early clearance from The Center for Global Health before proceeding.

 On this page you will find checklists and information designed to help you plan your global health experiences.
 If you are just getting started in the planning process, print out the Chronological Planning Checklist

 to assist you in the timing of the various steps in the planning process.
 The forms/instructions/checklists you will need at various stages are all accessible below.
 They are organized according to when they are needed -- pre-travel, during travel, and after travel.
 In an attempt to help you manage this complicated set of forms, we are also providing you with a table of required forms

 .
 A clear printable version can be downloaded and printed for your use.
 Please note that the majority of these forms have sections that can and must be filled electronically before attaching as email documents and/or printing out, as instructed.

 financial situation as early as possible in the process of planning a global health experience so that you can be realistic

 when considering various sites.
 Financial support for international experiences is limited.
 Competitive funding can require applications 6 to 18 months before the departure date.
 Some funding

 sources are site or program-specific.
 When applicable, you will find this